Veeraporn Nitiprapha: Essays

+In 2018, Nitiprapha became the first woman to receive the S.E.A.
+Write Award twice, having previously won the award in 2015 for "The Blind Earthworm in the Labyrinth".
+Her second S.E.A.
+Write Award was presented for "Memories of the Memories of the Black Rose Cat", making her the third Thai writer overall—and the first Thai woman—to receive the honor twice.

 Movie Appearances

 Veeraporn Nitiprapha appears in the 2023 Netflix series 6ixtynin9.
 Her character, identified in IMDB as the Lady in White (also listed as Angel in the credits), meets each character as they attempt to pass from living to the other side with dispassionate bureaucratic efficiency -- until she doesn't.